Mouni Sadhu: Esoteric involvement

 Mouni Sadhu's writing often touches on aspects of Indian philosophy and Greek philosophy, which at certain times and instances could be viewed as esoteric.
-One can gauge from his books as a whole the fact that Mouni Sadhu at the time of his writing and with regard to the first half of the twentieth century leading up that point, felt and indicated that what was formally known as occult, hidden or secret knowledge restricted to those initiated into particular systems or schools, was now open to the world at large.
-He saw and foresaw the dangers, misunderstandings and problems associated with this, and one can see too a rationale and a desire for clarity, wisdom, service and advice to pupils of his works in his writing about esoteric matters.
-Always he advises, supports and encourages those inspired toward true spirituality as being the highest and the ultimate aim.
-But at the same time he recognizes the fact that not all are immediately attracted to or able to follow a true and genuine spiritual path.
-Therefore, he realizes the value of preparatory ways that may lead toward this ultimately.
-Also he talks to those who may have found such occult ways sterile or a blind alley, and from his genuine and vast experience in this area, he talks to such, from experience and in terms that are clear and understandable.
+It is apparent from his writing that Mouni Sadhu at the time of his writing and with regard to the first half of the twentieth century leading up that point, felt and indicated that what was formally known as occult, hidden or secret knowledge restricted to those initiated into particular systems or schools, was now open to the world at large.